38 Foreign and defence policy

 USA alliance

-Sustained Australian commitment and ‘loyalty’ to the alliance has been demonstrated through its unfailing military contribution to coalitions led by the USA in Vietnam, Afghanistan, Iraq, and in the broader ‘War on Terror’ against al-Qaeda/ISIS.
-The capabilities of the ADF are closely interoperable with those of their American counterparts and utilise much of the same USA technology.[70]
-Australia also hosts a range of ‘joint facilities’ such as the Pine Gap intelligence facility and ‘rotational’ deployment of the US Marine Air–Ground Task Force near Darwin.
-Finally, recent white papers have indicated that Canberra is committed to deepening its alliance interdependence through increased military integration.[71]
-As such, Canberra has been a resolute diplomatic supporter of USA foreign and strategic policy in a bid to ensure its own national security through the maintenance of USA primacy in Asia (e.g. through the ‘Free and Open Indo-Pacific’ strategy).
-This is enshrined in Australian defence thinking as necessary ‘payment of an alliance premium’ to assuage ‘fear of abandonment’, thus theoretically ensuring that the USA reciprocates should Australia find itself under attack in some future unspecified contingency.[72]
+Sustained Australian commitment and ‘loyalty’ to the alliance has been demonstrated through its unfailing military contribution to coalitions led by the US in Vietnam, Afghanistan, Iraq, and in the broader ‘War on Terror’ against al-Qaeda/ISIS.
+The capabilities of the ADF are closely interoperable with those of their American counterparts and utilise much of the same US technology.[79]
+AUKUS and the provision of nuclear submarines is the latest, and arguably most significant, Australian acquisition of US military technology that has a long history.
+Australia also hosts a range of ‘joint facilities’ such as the Pine Gap intelligence facility and ‘rotational’ deployment of the US Marine Air Ground Task Force near Darwin.
+Finally, recent white papers and defence strategies have indicated that Canberra is committed to deepening its alliance interdependence through increased military integration.[80]
+As such, Canberra has been a resolute diplomatic supporter of US foreign and strategic policy in a bid to ensure its own national security through the maintenance of US primacy in Asia (e.g. through the ‘Free and Open Indo-Pacific’ strategy).
+This is enshrined in Australian defence thinking as necessary ‘payment of an alliance premium’ to assuage ‘fear of abandonment’, thus theoretically ensuring that the US reciprocates should Australia find itself under attack in some future unspecified contingency.[81]
+When Australian governments speak of a ‘rules-based international order’, what they mean is one that continues to be underpinned by US primacy, especially in the Indo-Pacific.

 Conclusions